MichiganMortgageLoan

 How long does underwriting take?

 Often a few days to a couple of weeks, depending on the lender and how fast you supply documents.
-A fully-underwritten pre-approval front-loads most of it.
+A fully-underwritten pre-approval front-loads most of the work, so the final review after you're under contract moves faster.

 Put it to use Open the related tool →